 Simultaneously with the execution of the merger agreement, Sandy Spring entered into separate voting agreements with each of the directors of WashingtonFirst, solely in his or her capacity as a stockholder, of WashingtonFirst, pursuant to which each such stockholder agreed among other things, to vote all shares of WashingtonFirst common stock over which he or she exercises sole disposition and voting rights in favor of the WashingtonFirst merger proposal and certain related matters, and against alternative transactions.
 Each director also agreed to certain other restrictions with respect to the voting and transfer of such shares of WashingtonFirst common stock.
-As of the WashingtonFirst record date, the WashingtonFirst directors that are party to these voting agreements exercised sole disposition and voting rights with respect to 1,089,796 shares of WashingtonFirst common stock, representing [ ]% of the outstanding shares of WashingtonFirst common stock.
-The foregoing description of the WashingtonFirst voting agreements, a form of which is attached hereto as Annex C and is incorporated herein by reference.
+As of the WashingtonFirst record date, the WashingtonFirst directors that are party to these voting agreements exercised sole disposition and voting rights with respect to 1,089,796 shares of WashingtonFirst common stock, representing 8.72% of the outstanding shares of WashingtonFirst common stock.
+The foregoing description of the WashingtonFirst voting agreements does not purport to be complete and is qualified in its entirety by reference to the full text of the WashingtonFirst voting agreements, a form of which is attached hereto as Annex C and is incorporated herein by reference.

 Simultaneous with the execution of the merger agreement, Sandy Spring also entered into a voting agreement with Endicott, in its capacity as a stockholder of WashingtonFirst, pursuant to which Endicott agreed, among other things, to vote all shares of WashingtonFirst common stock over which it exercises sole disposition and voting rights in favor of the WashingtonFirst merger proposal and certain related matters, and against alternative transactions.
-In addition, exercised sole disposition and voting rights with respect to 1,199,032 shares of WashingtonFirst common stock, representing [ ]% of the outstanding shares of WashingtonFirst common stock.
+In addition, exercised sole disposition and voting rights with respect to 1,199,032 shares of WashingtonFirst common stock, representing 9.59% of the outstanding shares of WashingtonFirst common stock.
 The foregoing description of the Endicott voting agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the Endicott voting agreement, a copy of which is attached hereto as Annex D and is incorporated herein by reference.